Ren Bishi: First Chinese Civil War (1927–1936)

 On 15 October 1928, Ren was arrested by the local warlord in Nanling County, Anhui Province while attempting to attend a meeting by the Communist Youth League.
 Although Ren was released by the end of 1928, his son caught pneumonia and died.

 In January 1929, he was appointed Minister of the CCP Central Committee and head of propaganda in the Jiangxi Soviet.
 On 13 August, he was made the temporary secretary of the Jiangxi Soviet, tasked to set up Today News, Education Week and Shanghai Daily.
 He was detained again on 17 November when attending a municipal meeting organized by the CCP.
 Even under electrocution and torture, Ren did not provide any confession to the police.
 As a response to his detainment, Zhou Enlai acted as the negotiator and was able to secure a prison term for Ren and even managed to reduce the term to secure his release by 25 December 1929.
-In April and September, he was appointed as the party secretary in Hubei and Wuhan.
+In April and September, he was appointed the party secretary in Hubei and Wuhan.
 In the same year, he was recalled to Shanghai following the failure of the uprising initiated by Li Lisan in Nanjing.

 Ren was reelected as a Politburo member on 7 January 1931 during the extended Fourth Plenary Session of the CCP.
 On 7 November, during the First Session, he was elected a member of the Central Executive of the Chinese Soviet Republic.
 Following the shift of communist influence from Shanghai to the Jiangxi region, Ren protected many party members such as Zhang Aiping who were implicated during the "Anti-Bolshevik League incident".

 During the Fourth Encirclement Campaign against Jiangxi Soviet, Ren was a proponent of direct assault and was highly critical of Mao's guerrilla strategy.
 During the Ningdu Conference in October, Mao was replaced by Zhou Enlai as the West Army Commander and was criticized by Ren during the same time.
 In lieu of his actions against Mao, in the 7th Plenary Session of the CCP, Ren admitted that his actions were wrong and the result of a "moment of sectarian activity".